Cyclic amalgams, HNN extensions, and Garside one-relator groups: Amalgamated free products

 For $\mx>\my>\mz$, we have

 For $\my>\mx>\mz$, we have

 This completes the proof that the syntactic right-complement associated with~$\langle~A:R_{\selecName}~\rangle^{+}$ satisfies the $\selecName$-cube condition.
-By Theorem~\ref{thm-criterion}, we deduce that the amalgamated free product~$M=\MM_1\star_{a_1=a_2}\MM_2$ is left-cancellative and admits conditional right lcms.
-A symmetric argument allows to conclude that~$M$ is cancellative and admits both left and right conditional lcms.
+By Theorem~\ref{thm-criterion}, we deduce that the amalgamated free product~$M=\MM_1\star_{\myroot_1=\myroot_2}\MM_2$ is left-cancellative and admits conditional right-lcms.
+A symmetric argument allows to conclude that~$M$ is cancellative and admits both left- and right-conditional lcms.